Final 2021 Ride Bible coming soon. We’ll post updates along with a printable version in August when all routes are finalized.

 - SAG SUPPORT: We will have plenty of aid stops on all the routes.
 We will also have vehicles roaming the courses towards the end of the day.
 If you have a mechanical, please contact Michael Barman at 678-575-4684 to let him know where you are.
 Make sure your mechanical is not fixable by you or another rider first!
 This should be your last option.
 We cannot guarantee when we can get you, but we will do our best to make it in a timely manner.
 You may end up having to wait at a SAG stop until we can get you back to the finish.
 Remember we have six other courses going on at the same time.
 Each stop will be well supplied with drinks, bars, snacks, and basic tools to keep you going.

-- OUTSIDE SUPPORT: No outside support will be allowed at the SAG stations, minus the halfway stop for the Toughskin Open.
+- OUTSIDE SUPPORT: No outside support will be allowed at the SAG stations.
 If you would like to follow your rider(s) to meet at other points along the route, please do so using main roads that intersect.
 DO NOT DRIVE ON THE COURSE!
 Anyone found following the course in a vehicle will be removed including the rider(s) being supported.
 Please, please, please avoid all the courses.

 - CELL SERVICE: Be aware that cell service can become spotty for the shorter routes, and for the longer rides it may be limited in places.
 There’s not a lot we can do about it but make you aware.

 CUE SHEETS/GPS COMPUTERS